harshikab2112/String-Manipulation-by-Building-a-Cipher/README.md

 ---

 ## 📸 **Output Screenshot**
--Here’s a screenshot of the output from the program:
+-Here’s a screenshot of the output from the program:<br>
 -![Output Screenshot](output.png)

 ---